“Unpretentious but luxurious eco-lodges for 2-4 with alfresco bathtubs and saunas, perched high on a hill overlooking the Oa peninsula in Islay”

 - Welcome hamper

-- Enjoy a captivating wildlife cruise through the Sound of Islay with Islay Marine Charters. go trout fishing, a licence is supplied for the nearby angling club
+- Enjoy a captivating wildlife cruise through the Sound of Islay with Islay Marine Charters.
+Or, go trout fishing, a licence is supplied for the nearby angling club

 - Practically opposite is RSPB bird reserve, The Oa - you could see chough, golden eagle, hen harrier, twite, linnet and snow bunting